 In addition to their annual forecasts, we regularly ask our country panellists to provide longer-term forecasts up to 10 years out from the survey date.
 We undertake these special surveys across our publications Consensus Forecasts – G7 and Western Europe, Asia Pacific Consensus Forecasts, Latin American Consensus Forecasts and Eastern Europe Consensus Forecasts.
 The resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publication twice a year, in April and October.

 More recently, we have broadened our coverage of Long-Term Consensus Forecasts by making them available in Excel format.
 The files contain historical survey data going back to 1989 for some countries, and include forecasts on GDP growth, Consumption, Investment, Consumer Prices and Interest Rates, among others.
-These databases are split into four regional modules (see table below), covering a total of 87 countries (29 new countries were added in April 2019 – full list of these new additions under the table below).
+These databases are split into four regional modules (see table below), covering a total of 90 countries (30 new countries have been added from April 2019 – full list of these new additions under the table below).

 These files are updated with surveyed data four times a year (in January, April, July and October).
 For more information on our Long-Term forecasts databases in Excel, please contact us at Consensus Economics.